 For the hearing impaired call (800) 877-8339.

-- Bank Employee’s Guide to Deposit Insurance.
-Helps bank employees provide accurate information about FDIC insurance coverage to their depositors.
+This Employee’s Guide is intended to assist depository institutions insured by the Federal Deposit Insurance Corporation (“FDIC”) in providing accurate information about FDIC insurance coverage to their depositors.

 Looking for more?
 Contact the FDIC.